Ortega and Murillo: Nicaragua's power couple

 She has imposed her eccentric taste on the capital Managua by ordering the erection of several tall metal "trees of life" painted different colors and lit up at night.

 Murillo met Ortega in 1977, when she was a revolutionary fighting the Somoza dictatorship.
-They soon started a relationship, but did not get married -- her fourth -- until 2005.
+They soon started a relationship, but did not get married until 2005.
+It was her fourth marriage.

-When Murillo's daughter from a previous marriage, Zoilamerica Narvaez, accused Ortega in 1998 of having sexually abused her since age 11, Murillo sided with her man.
+When Murillo's daughter from a previous marriage, Zoilamerica Narvaez, accused Ortega in 1998 of having sexually abused her since age 11, Murillo sided with her husband.

 The charges were eventually rejected by a Sandinista judge.